Land & Property Team

-Community asset transfer is about giving local people and community groups greater control in the future of their area and their community in line with promoting the Council’s Co-operative agenda.
-If local groups own or manage Council owned community buildings and land, such as community centres, rugby pitches, allotments or changing rooms for example, it will help foster a sense of belonging and bring together people from different backgrounds.
-Community ownership of buildings can also play a part in raising local people’s aspirations, in enhancing the local economy, environment and have the capacity to strengthen the community, voluntary and social enterprise sector.
+Community asset transfer is about giving local people and community groups greater control in the future of their area and their community in line with promoting our co-operative agenda.
+If local groups own or manage council owned community buildings and land, such as community centres, rugby pitches, allotments or changing rooms for example, it will help foster a sense of belonging and bring together people from different backgrounds.
+Community ownership of buildings can also play a part in raising local people's aspirations, in enhancing the local economy, environment and have the capacity to strengthen the community, voluntary and social enterprise sector.

 The Community Asset Transfer Policy sets out

 - who can apply for a community transfer

 - how to apply for a community transfer